Worried Your Salt States Are a Liability? Migrate to Ansible!

 host_varsdata,argument_specs.ymlfor role arguments - Ansible file layout: the full directory structure, annotated with the Salt version for each file

-The Ansible documentation is good.
-But it doesn’t tell you what you, as a Salt user, need to watch out for.
+The Ansible documentation is good, but it doesn’t tell you what you, as a Salt user, need to watch out for.
 For example:

 This guide calls out those gotchas explicitly, with the context of someone who has already run into them.